ARMmbed/mbed-client/docs/Howto.md

 ##### Setting Observable Mode

-To set the Object to be an observing resource:
+To set the Object to be an observable resource:

 `virtual void set_observable(bool observable);`